21 Expired Listing Scripts That Could Change Minds

 15. The appointment setting script

-• Objective: Secure an in-person meeting to discuss your marketing strategies.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Secure an in-person meeting to discuss your marketing strategies.

 • Be specific, show them you’ve done your homework.